unitedcoresystems/Bootcampclass-2023/Projects/Project-04_3-Tier-Architecture/Step-00.md

 ## Prerequisites
-Make sure that you have following servers installed and configured within Project-7:
+Make sure that you are following servers installation and configuration within this Project:

 1. Two RHEL8 Web Servers
 2. One MySQL DB Server (based on Ubuntu 20.04)